global-asp/asp-source/en/0076_the-hornbill.md

 The hornbill flew into
 the air.
 But I ran after it
-through the grass…
+through the grass...

 ##
-…until it perched on a
+...until it perched on a
 dead tree.
 Then I shot it again.
 This time it fell to the